abelborges/game-simulations/uno/readme.md

 > Does playing first increases the likelihood of winning?

 Apparently, yes.
-The files `randomness_check_*.png` compare the proportion of winnings for each player according to the Uno game simulations (`uno.game_winners`) versus choosing a winner at random (`uno.simu_winners`).
+The file `randomness_check.png` compare the proportion of winnings for each player according to the Uno game simulations (`uno.game_winners`) versus sampling a random winner (`uno.simu_winners`).

 The graphics display boxplots of 100 proportions of victory, each one of them being estimated through 1000 independent simulations, for both the game and pick-a-random-winner cases.
 In this case, the csv files were generated with `python uno.py 1000 100`.

-The `rand` sufix means that the first player was chosen randomly.
-The `0` sufix means the player labeled as "0" is always the first.

-The median of player 0 when she always starts playing is approximately **2 percentage points** greater than in the random-first-player case.
+The median of player 0 when she always starts playing (bottom-left plot) is approximately 2 percentage points greater than in the random-first-player case.